 Awareness of litter and its effects in our neighborhoods and public lands is essential.
-The CCIA is committed to reducing litter, especially through education.
+The Authority is committed to reducing litter, especially through education.
 The staff is available for classroom or meeting presentations and providing promotional materials.
 Reading books such as “The Lorax” to students is a fun way to relay the message about individual responsibility for the environment.
 Free entertainment programs are available to schools and organizations mixing learning with laughter for all ages.

-Each May, the CCIA sponsors the Eco-Fair at WheatonArts.
+In past years, The Authority has sponsored the Eco-Fair at WheatonArts.
 The free community day showcases handmade items from New Jersey artists, locally grown native plants, herbs and vegetables, wellness information, environmental organizations, rain barrel workshops, book signings and lectures.
 Partnering with WheatonArts, the Master Gardeners, Rutgers University and other groups, this day is educational and fun.

 Litter Doesn’t Glitter

 Illegal dumpings continue to plague Cumberland County’s roads and wooded areas.
 Tires, mattresses, TVs, trash, construction debris are not only illegal, they are unsightly and harm the environment.
-CCIA staff daily clean problem areas in the county that are favorite dumping grounds.
+The Authority staff daily clean problem areas in the county that are favorite dumping grounds.
 Do your part and report illegal dumpings to 856-455-8855.

 Municipal and State Programs